aman-09/devgraph-copilot/docs/how_to_add_an_agent.md

 - **`code_qa_node`**:
   - Reads: `user_input`, `message_type`.
   - Uses RAG helpers from `rag/` and `agents/ingestion_helper.py`.
-  - Writes: `retrieved_chunks`, `reply`.[web:221]
+  - Writes: `retrieved_chunks`, `reply`.

-New agents should follow the same pattern: read from `GraphState`, call their own logic or tools, write updates back to `GraphState`, and get wired into the graph in `graph_builder.py` with clear edges from the planner or other nodes.[web:221][web:243]
+New agents should follow the same pattern: read from `GraphState`, call their own logic or tools, write updates back to `GraphState`, and get wired into the graph in `graph_builder.py` with clear edges from the planner or other nodes.